ubports/docs.ubports.com/sdk/apps/qml/QtLocation/QML Maps.rst

             autoFitViewport: true
         }

 For more information on the example see the `Map Viewer (QML) </sdk/apps/qml/QtLocation/mapviewer/>`_  example.

-.. rubric:: Zoom, Pinch and Flickable
-   :name: zoom-pinch-and-flickable

 The :ref:`Map <sdk_qtlocation_map>` item also supports user interface interactions with the map using tactile and mouse gestures.
 That is features such as swiping to pan, pinching to zoom.

 Enabling and configuring pinch and flickable is easy within the :ref:`Map <sdk_qtlocation_map>` type.

 .. code:: qml